 When the EEPROM receives the 7-bit device address and write command code "0" after the start condition, it generates an acknowledge signal.
-After this, if it receives the 8-bit word address, generates an acknowledge signal, receives the 8-bit write data, generates an acknowledge signal and then receives the stop condition, the internal write operation of the EEPROM in the designated memory address will start.
-Rewriting is completed in the two period after the stop condition.
-During an EEPROM internal write operation, no input is accepted and no acknowledge signals are generated.
+After this, if it receives 4-bit don't-care bits and a 12-bit word address, generates an acknowledge signal, receives the 8-bit writing data, and generates an acknowledge signal when it receives the stop condition, the rewrite operation of the EEPROM in the designated memory address will start.
+Rewriting is completed in the twc period after the stop condition.
+During an EEPROM rewrite operation, no input is accepted and no acknowledge signals are generated.